TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 Compensated Crystal Oscillator (TCXO) are 2e-20 and 2e-19 (in seconds).
 A practical advise before using this values is to take care that we are dealing with the parameters of a variance-covariance matrix and also that they have to be converted in units of meters (remember that we have expressed the receiver clock states in units of meters).

+So basically we are done with the *static user* case!
+That's great as we can move to the dynamic one!